click images to enlarge

 Los Caprichos 2020

-Note: After months of researching Trump tweets and collecting the collage items for all of the Caprichos, I had to stop after just 4 images.
-It was too much.
+After months of researching Trump’s tweets and collecting collage materials for all of Los Caprichos, I had to stop after just four images.
+It was simply too much.

-Note: After months of researching Trump tweets and collecting the collage items for all of the Caprichos, I had to stop after just 4 images.
-It was too much.
+After months of researching Trump’s tweets and collecting collage materials for all of Los Caprichos, I had to stop after just four images.
+It was simply too much.

 Post 2020 election.